-PRINCIPLES OF MICROECONOMICS 3 credits

-Analysis of the behavior of the firm and household, and the market processes affecting price, output and resource allocation.
-No credit if 3250:244 already taken.

-201 PRINCIPLES OF MACROECONOMICS 3 credits Prerequisite: 3250:200.
+- 200 PRINCIPLES OF MICROECONOMICS 3 credits Analysis of the behavior of the firm and household, and the market processes affecting price, output and resource allocation.
+No credit if 3250:244 already taken. - 201 PRINCIPLES OF MACROECONOMICS 3 credits Prerequisite: 3250:200.
 Study of the economic factors that affect price level, national income, employment, and economic growth.
-No credit if 3250:244 already taken.

-For engineering majors.
+No credit if 3250:244 already taken. - INTRODUCTION TO ECONOMIC ANALYSIS 244 3 credits For engineering majors.
 Intensive introduction to analysis of modern industrial society and formulation of economic policy.
 Structure of economic theory and its relation to economic reality.
-No credit to a student who has completed 3250:200, 201.
+No credit to a student who has completed 3250:200, 201,

-ENGLISH

-111 ENGLISH COMPOSITION I 4 credits Prerequisite: Placement.
-Extensive and varied experience in developing writing skills, with practice in expressive, reflective, and analytic forms of writing.

-112 ENGLISH COMPOSITION II 3 credits Prerequisite: 3300:111.
-Designed to develop skills in analyzing and writing persuasive arguments.

-250 CLASSIC AND CONTEMPORARY LITERATURE 3 credits Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
+- ENGLISH COMPOSITION I 4 credits Prerequisite: Placement.
+Extensive and varied experience in developing writing skills, with practice in expressive, reflective, and analytic forms of writing. - ENGLISH COMPOSITION II 112 3 credits Prerequisite: 3300:111.
+Designed to develop skills in analyzing and writing persuasive arguments. - 250 CLASSIC AND CONTEMPORARY LITERATURE Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
 Close reading and analysis of fiction, poetry, and drama from the evolving canon of American, British, and World literature.
 This course fulfills the General Education humanities requirement.
-This course cannot be used to meet major requirements in English.

-251 TOPICS IN WORLD LITERATURE 3 credits Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
-Close reading and analysis of various themes represented in world literatures, both ancient and modern.
-This course fulfills the General Education humanities requirement.
-This course cannot be used to meet major requirements in Eng-

-252 SHAKESPEARE AND HIS WORLD 3 credits Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
+This course cannot be used to meet major requirements in English. - 252 SHAKESPEARE AND HIS WORLD 3 credits Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
 An introduction to the works of Shakespeare and their intellectual and social contexts.
 Each section "places" Shakespeare through compact readings of works by the playwright's contemporaries.
 This course fulfills the General Education humanities requirement.
 This course cannot be used to meet major requirements in English.

-275 SPECIALIZED WRITING 3 credits (May be repeated for different topics, with permission) Prerequisites: 3300:111 and 112, or equivalent, or permission.
-Principles and practice of style, structure and purpose in writing, with special applications to writing demands of a specific career area.
+275 SPECIALIZED WRITING

+3 credits (May be repeated for different topics, with permission) Prerequisites: 3300:111 and 112, or equivalent, or permission.
+Principles and practice of style, structure and purpose in writing, with special applications to writing demands of a specific career writing.

-277 INTRODUCTION TO POETRY WRITING 3 credits Prerequisite: 3300:112, or equivalent, or permission.
+INTRODUCTION TO POETRY WRITING 277 Prerequisite: 3300:112, or equivalent, or permission.
 Practice in writing poems.
 Study of techniques in poetry using contemporary poems as models.
 Class discussion of student work.
-Individual conferences with instructor to direct student's reading and writing.
+Individual conferences with instructor to direct student's reading and

-278 INTRODUCTION TO FICTION WRITING 3 credits Prerequisite: 3300:111 and 112, or their equivalents, or permission of the instructor.
+278 INTRODUCTION TO FICTION WRITING

+Prerequisite: 3300:111 and 112, or their equivalents, or permission of the instructor.
 Practice in writing short stories.
 Study of various techniques in fiction using contemporary stories as models.
 Class discussion of student work.
 Individual conferences with instructor to direct student's reading and writing.

+280 POETRY APPRECIATION

-POETRY APPRECIATION 3 credits Prerequisites: 3300:111 and 112, or equivalent, or permission.
+Prerequisites: 3300:111 and 112, or equivalent, or permission.
 Close reading of a wide selection of British and American poems with emphasis on dramatic situation, description, tone, analogical language, theme and meaning.

+FICTION APPRECIATION 281

-281 FICTION APPRECIATION 3 credits Prerequisites: 3300:111 and 112, or equivalent, and 3400:210.
+Prerequisites: 3300:111 and 112, or equivalent, and 3400:210.
 Close readings of modern master of short story and novel.
 Fulfills the general studies humanities requirement.

+DRAMA APPRECIATION 282

-282 DRAMA APPRECIATION 3 credits Prerequisites: 3300:111 and 112, or equivalent, or permission.
+3 credits Prerequisites: 3300:111 and 112, or equivalent, or permission.
 Close reading and analysis of a variety of plays.
 (May be repeated for credit as a text of a film appreciation course)

-Prerequisites: 3300:111 and 112, or equivalent, or permission.
+FILM APPRECIATION 283 3 credits Prerequisites: 3300:111 and 112, or equivalent, or permission.
 Introduction to dramatic choices made by filmmakers in scripting, directing, editing and photographing narrative films; and qualities of reliable film reviews.